AnatoliManolidou/Computer-Architecture-Project/README.md

 After taking into consideration these [results](#results) from step 1, for each characteristic the following conclusions were made:

 * Cache Line Size
 The effectiveness of the cache line size depends on spatial locality.
 For benchmarks like `sjeng` and `speclibm`, higher L2 miss rates might indicate poor spatial locality.
+Despote that, i increased the cache line size in all of the benchmarks.

+* L2 Cache Size
+The highest L2 cache miss rates are in `speclibm` (0.999944) and `specsjeng` (0.999972), indicating severe L2 capacity issues.
+Other benchmarks like `specbzip`, `specmcf`, and `spechmmer` show manageable miss rates (< 0.3).
+Thus, an increase in L2 cache size significantly for `specsjeng` and `speclibm` was tested, as these benchmarks heavily rely on L2.
+An increase was also tested in the `spechmmer` and `specbzip`.

 * L2 Cache Associativity
-Extremely high L2 miss rates for `sjeng` and `speclibm` suggest either capacity or conflict misses.
-So we should increase associativity if increasing size alone does not resolve the high miss rates and specifically, moving from 4-way to 8-way or higher.
-Associativity improvements are often more effective when combined with larger cache sizes.

-* L2 Cache Size
-The highest L2 cache miss rates are in `speclibm` (0.999944) and `sjeng` (0.999972), indicating severe L2 capacity issues.
-Other benchmarks like specbzip, specmcf, and spechmm show manageable miss rates (< 0.3).
-Thus, an increase in L2 cache size significantly for `sjeng` and `speclibm` was tested, as these benchmarks heavily rely on L2.

-* L1 Data Cache Associativity
-Moderate miss rates for `sjeng` and `speclibm` suggest potential conflict misses.
-An increase in associativity for L1 data cache for `sjeng` and `speclibm` was tested.
+As mentioned above, the `speclibm` and `specsjeng` showed a high miss rate for the L2 cache, so an increase in its associativity was also tested.
+Moreover, an increase in the associativity of the L2 cache was tested for the `spehmmer` and `specbzip` benchmarks aswell.

 * L1 Data Cache Size

-Again, `sjeng` (0.121831) and `speclibm` (0.060972) show relatively higher L1 data cache miss rates compared to others.
+Again, `specsjeng` (0.121831) and `speclibm` (0.060972) show relatively higher L1 data cache miss rates compared to others.
 Other benchmarks have very low miss rates, indicating sufficient L1 data cache size.
-Increase L1 data cache size specifically for `sjeng` and `speclibm`.
-These benchmarks appear to have larger data sets or higher spatial locality.
+So an increase in L1 data cache size specifically for `specsjeng` and `speclibm` is much needed.
+Also, i tested an increase in the size of the L1 cache in `spechmmer` and `specbzip` aswell.

+* L1 Data Cache Associativity
+Moderate miss rates for `specsjeng` and `speclibm` suggest potential conflict misses.
+Thus, an increase in associativity for L1 data cache for `specsjeng` and `speclibm` was tested.
+Also, i tested an increase in the associativity of the L1 cache in `spechmmer` and `specbzip` aswell.

+* L1 Instruction Cache Size
+The only benchmark that showed a high miss rate for the L1 instruction cache, was the `specmcf`.
+So an increase in the size of the l1 instruction cache was tested.

 * L1 Instruction Cache Associativity
-no change

-* L1 Instruction Cache Size
-no change
+As mentioned above, the `specmcf` showed a high miss rate for the L1 instruction cache, so an increase in its associativity was also tested.

 ## SPECLIBM